Skip to content

 These scripts refer to the different stages of developing an application:

-• dev - Start Elysia in development mode with auto-reload on code change.
+• dev - Start Elysia in development mode with auto-reload on code changes.

-• build - Build the application for production usage.
+• build - Build the application for production use.

-• start - Start an Elysia production server.
+• start - Start a production Elysia server.

 bash